-Sleep Soundly and Manage Stress
+Brain Aging: Sleep Soundly and Manage Stress

 Both lack of sleep and chronic stress speed up brain aging.
 When researchers at Duke University compared the sleep duration of participants with their brain scans and cognitive function over a 2-year period, they found those who slept less experienced more rapid signs of brain aging and a faster decline in cognitive skills.
 How much sleep is enough?
 According to the researchers, around seven hours is optimal.

-Chronic stress too takes its toll on the health of your brain.
+Chronic stress to takes its toll on the health of your brain.
 Researchers at Yale found, using imaging studies, that stressful events and circumstances reduce gray matter in areas of the brain involved in emotion and self-control.
 In animals, chronic stress reduces the size of a structure in the brain called the hippocampus, a portion involved in memory formation.

 Fortunately, stress reduction modalities, such as yoga, meditation, and even deep breathing techniques help calm stress.
 Exercise, too, alleviates stress by its positive impact on brain chemicals, like serotonin, and by boosting the release of natural stress-reducers called endorphins.
 So, having a strategy for relieving stress is essential for preserving brain health as you age.

-Avoid Micronutrient Deficiencies
+Brain Aging: Avoid Micronutrient Deficiencies